twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 ViewModels don't know about the View layer.
 They can manipulate other ViewModels and Models.

-[^6]: In most of my other work with MVVM, some ViewModels are classes and do the majority of the heavy lifting with regards to asynchronous work and organizing data flow within the app.
+[^6]: In most of my other work with MVVM, some ViewModels are classes and do the majority of the heavy lifting with regards to asynchronous work and organizing data flow within the app, while some are inert value types.
 The reasoning behind this is to make the ViewControllers a bit "dumber" by keeping that logic out of them.

 ### View

 Our View layer is UIKit, including `UIViewController`s and `UIView`s and their subclasses.
 Although my original intention was to explore the View layer also sending its own events through the event stream, in this simple implementation it would have been overkill and probably more distracting than anything.[^7]

-The View layer is only allowed to interact with the ViewModel layer.
+The View layer is only allowed to interact with the View and ViewModel layers.
 That means it knows nothing about Models.

 [^7]: Examples of these types of events would be `ViewControllerDidBecomeActive(UIViewController)` or `ButtonWasTapped(UIButton)`.
 As you can see, this would break our assumptions of only sending value types through the stream, which requires some more thought.
 And as I've learned from working with other frameworks, you can jump through a lot of hoops to avoid doing things the way UIKit wants you to do them, and you usually come out the other side worse off.